Tutte Polynomials for Directed Graphs: Oriented chromatic polynomials, and their generating functions

-where the sum is over all digraphs $\vec{G}$ obtained by orienting $G$.
 Indeed, for any proper $q$-coloring $f$ of $G$ there is a unique orientation of $G$ such that $f$ has only strict ascents.
-Equation~\eqref{eq:inside-out-chromatic} is one of the keystones in \emph{inside-out} theory of the chromatic polynomial developed by Beck and Zaslavsky in \cite{Beck:inside-out-polytopes}. \end{remark}
+Equation~\eqref{eq:inside-out-chromatic} is one of the keystones in the \emph{inside-out} approach to the chromatic polynomial developed by Beck and Zaslavsky in~\cite{Beck:inside-out-polytopes}. \end{remark}